stom66/essentia-audio-to-luau/README.md

-# Essentia Music Feature Extractor Demo
+# Essentia Music Data to Luau

-This is a simple demo project that uses the [Essentia](https://essentia.upf.edu/) audio analysis library to extract detailed musical features from an audio file and save them as JSON data.
+This is a simple demo project that uses the [Essentia](https://essentia.upf.edu/) audio analysis library to extract detailed musical features from an audio file and save them as a luau data object.

 ## What It Does

 - Takes an input audio file (e.g., `.mp3`, `.m4a`)
 - Extracts features such as tempo (BPM), beat positions, and low-level audio descriptors
-- Saves the extracted data into a `song_features.json` file
+- Saves the extracted data into a `<filename>.luau` file

 This demo can serve as a starting point for music analysis tasks such as building rhythm games, music visualization, or audio classification.